chengmatt/Comprehensive-Exam-Notes/docs/01-Quinn-and-Deriso-1999.md

 <img src="01-Quinn-and-Deriso-1999_files/figure-html/unnamed-chunk-2-1.png" width="672" />

-for both the difference and differential equation representation, the change in abundance is directly proportional to its previous abundance.
+For both the difference and differential equation representation, the change in abundance is directly proportional to its previous abundance.
 Similarly, r the parameter that describes instantaneous growth demonstrates a population that declines exponentially if r < 0, and increases exponentially when r > 0.

 #### Cell Division Example 1.4